hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

 - access to sth
     - Access to the exercise room is include with your stay
-- change in sth
-    - The puchase of The New Lagos Reporter will not lead to changes in editorial staff. nat far from:
+- nat far from:
-    - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike. plans on ving:
+    - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike.
+- plans on ving:
-    - The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference. integrate into:
+    - The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference.
-    - It is essential that the logo for Prime Vitamins be integrated *into* all of its catalogs and mailings.
 - on / uopn ving
     - Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.
 - the lightest *one*